Josephine Baker: Early life

 Josephine Baker was born Freda Josephine McDonald in St. Louis, Missouri.
-Baker's ancestry is unknown—her mother, Carrie, was adopted in Little Rock, Arkansas, in 1886 by Richard and Elvira McDonald, both of whom were former slaves of African descent.
-Baker's estate identifies vaudeville drummer Eddie Carson as her natural father despite evidence to the contrary.
-McDonald and Carson were vaudeville performers.

-In 1993, Josephine Baker's foster son Jean-Claude Baker published a biography titled Josephine: The Hungry Heart, which was the culmination of decades of exhaustive research into Baker's life and career.
-In the book, he discusses at length the circumstances surrounding Baker's birth:
+Baker's mother, Carrie, was adopted in Little Rock, Arkansas, in 1886 by Richard and Elvira McDonald, the latter of whom was a former slave, and both of African descent.
+Carrie McDonald was of African American and Native American heritage.
+Baker's official website identifies vaudeville drummer Eddie Carson as her biological father; both Carson and Carrie McDonald were vaudeville performers.
+However, in his 1993 biography entitled Josephine: The Hungry Heart, Baker's foster son, Jean-Claude Baker, stated otherwise.
+Following decades of exhaustive research into Baker's life and career, Jean-Claude Baker's book described the circumstances of Baker's birth as follows:

 The records of the city of St. Louis tell an almost unbelievable story.
 They show that (Baker's mother) Carrie McDonald ... was admitted to the (exclusively white) Female Hospital on May 3, 1906, diagnosed as pregnant.
 She was discharged on June 17, her baby, Freda J. McDonald having been born two weeks earlier.
 Why six weeks in the hospital?
 Especially for a black woman (of that time) who would customarily have had her baby at home with the help of a midwife? ...
-The father was identified (on the birth certificate) simply as "Edw"...
-I think Josephine's father was white—so did Josephine, so did her family...people in St. Louis say that (Baker's mother) had worked for a German family (around the time she became pregnant)...
-I have unraveled many mysteries associated with Josephine Baker, but the most painful mystery of her life, the mystery of her father's identity, I could not solve.
-The secret died with Carrie, who refused to the end to talk about it.
-She let people think Eddie Carson was the father, and Carson played along, (but) Josephine knew better.
+The father was identified (on the birth certificate) simply as "Edw".

+Jean-Claude Baker failed to unearth the identity of Baker's biological father (which he described as "the most painful mystery of her life"), but that he, Baker, and others believed her father to have been a white man.
+He added that Eddie Carson "played along" with the assertion that he was Baker's father.
+Khalid Elhassan, the author of "40 Fascinating Facts About the Fabulous Josephine Baker", noted that it was "almost unheard of" for a person of color to be treated in a white hospital during segregation; he opined that "the likeliest explanation is that Josephine’s mother, who worked for a wealthy German family, had been impregnated by her employer, who then pulled strings to get [her] admitted into the city’s best hospital".

 Josephine McDonald spent her early life on 212 Targee Street (known by some St. Louis residents as Johnson Street) in the Chestnut Valley neighborhood of St. Louis, a racially mixed low-income area near Union Station, consisting mainly of rooming houses, brothels, and apartments without indoor plumbing.
-She was poorly dressed, hungry as a child, and developed street smarts playing in the railroad yards of Union Station.
+She was poorly dressed and hungry, and she developed street smarts playing in the railroad yards of Union Station.